 Hiring a designer can help you make decisions that will increase the value of your home and avoid costly mistakes.
 A professional brings a wealth of knowledge and skills to the table, making sure all aspects of your home improvement project have been considered.
 He or she will be able to evaluate your lifestyle needs and develop a design that addresses your desires as well as any structural and code requirements.
 Having a clear path will help the overall job go as smoothly as possible.

-If you already know what you want and have a working plan in place, you may feel that design services are unnecessary.
+If you already know what you want and have a work plan in place, you may feel that design services are unnecessary.
 But, do you know how your vision is going to impact the structure or the flow of your current home?
-Or what about options for new materials or technologies that might be cheaper, better or more appropriate than what you are familiar with?
+Or what about options for new materials or technologies that might be cheaper, better, or more appropriate than what you are familiar with?
 Figuring those things out takes A LOT of time.
 A skilled professional will be able to guide you through all the options, advising you on how to get the best value out of a tight budget.

 Most remodeling jobs require a building permit.
 To obtain one, you need to submit plans to the zoning administrator.
 And if you are applying for a loan to underwrite a significant renovation, your bank may also want to see professionally prepared blueprints.